-'Water is more than a drink.
-It is children thriving.
+'Water is more than a drink on a hot day.
+It is children growing.
 It is continued education.
 It is time to build your business.
 It is the potential for equal opportunities.
 It is economic independence.
 Water is life!'

 Challenge your group to make a large poster together, focusing on the tagline.
 Encourage your group to illustrate and decorate the poster to bring these words to life.
 Display the artwork whenever you meet this year.